smartcontractkit/external-adapters-js/packages/composites/por-indexer/README.md

-# Bitcoin Proof-of-Reserves Indexer Service Adapter
+# Proof-of-Reserves Indexer Service Adapter

-The adapter provides an interface for retrieving total reserves for sets of addresses a Bitcoin PoR Indexer Service.
+The adapter provides an interface for retrieving total reserves for sets of addresses from a PoR Indexer Service.

 ## Configuration